Barnsley: Landmarks

-The first bottle bank for glass recycling collection in the United Kingdom was introduced by both Stanley Race CBE, then president of the Glass Manufacturers' Federation and major employer Redfearn's (now Rexam Glass) and Ron England in Barnsley.
+The first bottle bank for glass recycling collection in the United Kingdom was introduced by both Stanley Race CBE, then president of the Glass Manufacturers' Federation and major employer Redfearn's (now Ardagh Glass) and Ron England in Barnsley.
 The bottle bank opened on 24 August 1977.

 Transport

 The main transport hub is Barnsley Interchange, a combined rail and bus station that was opened on Sunday 20 May 2007; it was the first project of the Remaking Barnsley scheme.

 Buses

 Stagecoach Yorkshire run most bus services within Barnsley, operating to and from Barnsley Interchange.
 Stagecoach acquired the company from Yorkshire Traction in 2005.

 Railway

 Passenger services are provided by Northern Trains.
 The standard hourly service pattern is as follows.